exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 ## Pragmatism implies Understandability

-Roughly speaking, pragmatism is the ability of a programmer to implement her solution of a praticular problem in a particular programming language.
+Roughly speaking, pragmatism is the ability of a programmer to implement her solution of a particular problem in a particular programming language.
 Hence pragmatism cannot be addressed to a progamming language itself.
 However, we can address it with some slight modifications to programming languages and certain *problem domains*.
 This is because in a certain problem domain, say numerical maths, weather forecast, expert systems and so on, programmers learned what they know